Jose-Pedro-Pinto/Python-Assorted/README.md

 <b>screen_unsaver.py</b>: Slowly changes color.<br>
 <b>allgames.py</b>: A <b>selection menu</b> for some of the games and apps previously mentioned.<br>
 <br>
-<b>Note: The programs have a set of confusing dependencies and are extremely unorganised.
+<b>Note</b>: The programs have a set of confusing dependencies and are extremely unorganised.
 For easy visualization <b>download everything.<br>